You are currently viewing 11 Signs of Vitamin B12 Deficiency

 Cobalt is an alkaline-forming trace element needed to synthesize B12.
 It is also essential in producing compounds that are antibacterial and antiviral in your immune system so trace amounts are needed.

 When we look closely at your oxidation rate we can see if you metabolize fast or slow.
-This is important as taking B12 with a slow thyroid can have a negative impact on thyroid support as well as throwing the Sodium to Potassium ratio out of balance.
+This is important as taking B12 with a slow thyroid can have a negative impact on thyroid support as well as throwing the Sodium-to-potassium ratio out of balance.

-What helps to maintain healthy levels of B12?
+Hair Analysis to maintain healthy levels of B12?

 Synergistic vitamins such as folic acid, Vitamin C, molybdenum, copper, zinc, and iodine are needed to maintain balance.
 Using a chelated form and increasing dietary foods high in B12 is much more beneficial than taking a straight B12 supplement.